-Can you give me a general idea of what will happen during my Intensive?

-For a generic sample Summer Intensive schedule, please see pages 11-12 of your Student & Parent Handbook.
-A more detailed daily schedule will be released on June 24th.

-- I've picked my classes online.
+- Can you give me a general idea of what will happen during my Intensive? - For a generic sample Summer Intensive schedule, please consult your Student & Parent Handbook.
+A more detailed daily schedule will be released on June 23rd. - I've picked my classes online.
 When will I get my official schedule?
 You will receive your official schedule on the first day of your Intensive.
-After Placement Auditions, you will have the opportunity to meet with your Student Advisor and make any last minute changes that may be necessary. - Will I definitely get my first choice elective classes?

-For the most part, students receive their 1st choice elective classes; however, you may be placed in your 2nd or 3rd choice class if your 1st choice class is already full or if the BAA directors feel that you would benefit most from a class that is not your 1st choice.
+After Placement Auditions, you will have the opportunity to meet with your Student Advisor and make any last minute changes that may be necessary. - For the most part, students receive their 1st choice elective classes; however, you may be placed in your 2nd or 3rd choice class if your 1st choice class is already full or if the BAA directors feel that you would benefit most from a class that is not your 1st choice.
 Our staff members want you to get the most out of your time at BAA and we have your best interests at heart when it comes to your training.
-After Placement

-Auditions on your first day, you will have the opportunity to meet with your Student Advisor regarding your classes and final schedule.
-This is a great opportunity to ask any questions or voice any concerns you may have about the schedule you receive.

-What are Placement Auditions and why do I have to do them if I already auditioned to get into BAA?
+After Placement Auditions on your first day, you will have the opportunity to meet with your Student Advisor regarding your classes and final schedule.
+This is a great opportunity to ask any questions or voice any concerns you may have about the schedule you receive. - What are Placement Auditions and why do I have to do them if I already auditioned to get into BAA?